Leipzig–Geithain railway: Stations

 At the start of operations, Lausigk station was the most important intermediate station on the railway line after Liebertwolkwitz.
 Initially equipped with five tracks, the station was soon expanded to cope with the increasing traffic.
 Lausigk developed into a health resort, as a result of its railway connection, among other things, although, until the end of the First World War, the express trains running along the line did not stop there.

-As early as the beginning of the 1920s, it was planned to rebuilt the station for the Borna–Großbothen railway.
+As early as the beginning of the 1920s, it was planned to rebuild the station for the Borna–Großbothen railway.
 The line was not opened until 1937, but it was dismantled for reparations in 1947.

 In the 2000s, the still remaining railway tracks were radically rebuilt, leaving only two tracks, but Bad Lausick still serves as a crossing station.